Being injured sucks, but I believe that in every negative there is something positive.

 #3 Seeing True Colors

-Being injured shows you whom you can trust
+Being injured shows you whom you can trust and who you can count on. |

 As the injury creeped up on me and I had to go down in weight or slow down my pace, I started noticing that others who I would usually beat would pass me and triumph.
 This is where I began seeing true colors in myself and others.
 In the beginning, it was very hard for me to let others beat me, but I had to listen to my body and not my competition.
 It still is difficult sometimes, especially during workouts that "are made for me," but instead of falling deeper into depression and obsessing with "failing" I turned it around and put my energy in #1, #2, & #4.
 Supporting and constructively judging others has become a priority, and strangely enough it's rather rewarding to be the cheerleader!